jacobkap/crimebythenumbers/docs/example-project.md

 <img src="example-project_files/figure-html/unnamed-chunk-2-1.png" width="90%" style="display: block; margin: auto;" />

-While all this code may seem overwhelming, by the end of this book you'll be able to recreate these steps - and examine the data in any way you'd like.
+While all this code may seem overwhelming, by the end of this book you'll be able to recreate these steps - and modify the steps to look at different parts of the data or make a different graph.